How To Make Turkey Gravy

 How Do You Make Gravy Without Drippings?

 If you purchased a roasted turkey or fried one yourself, don’t worry!
 You can still make gravy.
-In a saucepan, sauté garlic in butter, then make the roux, by whisking in the flour.
+Make the roux, by melting butter in a saute pan and whisking in the flour.
 Next, pour in chicken broth and cook over medium-high heat until the sauce thickens.
-For added flavor, you can add fresh herbs like parsley, sage, rosemary or thyme, then serve.
+For added flavor, you can add fresh herbs like parsley, sage, rosemary, or thyme, then serve.

 How To Fix Lumpy Gravy